 If you have purchased a queen, the queen cage comes with a few additional accessories.
 You have a few workers to take care of the queen while she’s on transit and awaits complete colony acceptance.
 You have a candy plug and you have a cork.

 The first thing you need to do is know where in the hive to place her.

 She is the provider of the brood.
 Hence, she needs to be where the magic happens, in the center of the brood nest.
 Nurse bees are going all over that area.
 They will help to spread her pheromones around as they go about their business.

 It’s also great for emerging adults to have her pheromone as part of their emerging experience because it helps with her adoption.

 You will keep her in place using a rubber band with the candy plug to the side, not above her nor below her.

-Above her could be dangerous in the event it starts to melt and drip on her, and below her could cause a prisoner situation when one of her traveling subjects die and block the entrance with their now lifeless body.
+Above her could be dangerous when it starts to melt and drip on her.
+Below her could cause a prisoner situation when one of her traveling subjects dies and block the entrance with their now lifeless body.
 To the side allows her to crawl out when the time is right and the other workers eat the candy to release her.

 Once you’ve placed her at the right spot, close up the hive and only come back after a week.

-If all goes well, the ladies will accept her and they will eat away the candy plug to release her into the hive.
+If all goes well, the ladies will accept her.
+They will eat away the candy plug to release her into the hive.